-From Ethereum to testnet, and adding EVM compatible chains like BSC, Polygon and Avalanche
+From Ethereum to testnet, and adding EVM-compatible chains and Layer-2 networks

-Metamask isn’t a wallet, it’s a tool that allows you to manage your wallets and use them to interact with dapps.
-This means that every wallet you unlock in Metamask, can be used across various dapps in the wider dapp ecosystem, including on DappRadar.
-To use your Portfolio on DappRadar you need to connect your Web3 wallet, for example through Metamask.
+MetaMask isn’t just a wallet.
+It’s a tool that allows you to manage your wallets and use them to interact with dapps.
+This means that every network you unlock in MetaMask empowers you to explore the wider dapp ecosystem.

-On desktop Metamask exists as a browser extension, while there’s also a mobile version available.
-For the purpose of this guide, we look mainly at the desktop version.
+On desktop, MetaMask exists as a browser extension, while there’s also a mobile version available.
+For this guide, we look mainly at the desktop version.

 Selecting a Network in Metamask

-This guide assumes you already have Metamask installed.
-If you don’t, install Metamask through the official website.
+This guide assumes you already have MetaMask installed.
+If you don’t, install the MetaMask extension by following the guide on the official website.
 It will standard be set to the Ethereum blockchain (see image below).
 Despite current high gas fees, the Ethereum blockchain still is home to many innovations and dapp developments.

-If you want to change the network of your Metamask, for example to the Kovan test network, you need to click the ‘down arrow’ next to the current network.
+If you want to change the network of your MetaMask, for example, to the Polygon network, you need to click the ‘down arrow’ next to the current network.
 It will open a menu where you can select a different network.

 - Click “Add Network”